-Homer is the earliest poet in Western culture who, given his presence in writings of antiquity and the later legends surrounding him, was a central figure of and great importance to ancient Greek culture.
+Homer is the earliest poet in Western culture who, given his presence in writings of antiquity and the later legends, was a central figure of tremendous importance to ancient Greek culture.

-Although no-one actually knows where and when he was born (historians have suggested it was somewhere between the 12th and 8th centuries BC), Homer was clearly of great status and influence to other Greek writers of the time such as Archilochus, Alcman, Callinus, and others.
-Many other writers over the following centuries attributed works to him and penned accounts of his life, although they don’t provide much in the way of historical value.
+Although no one actually knows where and when he was born (historians have suggested somewhere between the twelfth and eighth centuries BCE), Homer was clearly of great status and influence to Greek writers of the time such as Archilochus, Alcman, Callinus, among others.
+Over the following centuries, many works were attributed to him.
+Authors penned accounts about Homer’s life, although these do not offer much historical value.

-Homer is known for two epics, the Iliad and the Odyssey, which were used in Greek and Hellenistic education and would later influence Western ideas.
-The poems were composed somewhere in the 8th or early 7th century BC.
-It appears that Homer conveyed his poems through oral practices as opposed to writing them down.
-They make use of similes, metaphors, and repetitive elements similar to the likes of a chorus which suggests a musical element was involved.
+Homer is known for two epics, the Iliad and the Odyssey.
+These significant texts were used in Greek and Hellenistic education and later influenced Western ideas.
+The poems were composed somewhere in the eighth or early seventh century BCE.
+Homer conveyed his poems through oral practices rather than writing them down.
+They make use of similes, metaphors, and repetitive elements similar to a chorus, which suggests a musical element was involved.
 As an epic poet Homer probably spoke and recited his work with a lyre in hand.

-The Odyssey, perhaps acting as a sequel to the Iliad, focuses on later events, particularly the journey home of the hero Odysseus, the king of Ithaca, around 20 years after the fall of Troy during the Trojan War.
-On their journey, Odysseus and his men encountered all kinds of ominous creatures such as witches, nymphs, man-eating giants, and water monsters.
-They were also at the mercy of the gods who would intervene in their affairs, and only Odysseus returned home alive after his men perished in a shipwreck that he survived.
+The Odyssey, perhaps acting as a sequel to the Iliad, focuses on later events, namely the journey home of the hero Odysseus, the king of Ithaca, around twenty years after the fall of Troy during the Trojan War.
+On their journey, Odysseus and his men encounter all kinds of ominous creatures such as witches, nymphs, man-eating giants, and water monsters.
+They were also at the mercy of the gods who intervened in their affairs.